| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 (see section Examining Fields).

-for the keyword function
+func for the keyword function is not

 recognized (see section Function Definition Syntax).

-to be a single tab character
+FS to be a single tab character

 (see section Specifying How Fields Are Separated).

-built-in function is not supported
+fflush built-in function is not supported

 (see section Input/Output Functions).

-[ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |
+| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 awk

-Brian Kernighan, one of the original designers of Unix awk
+Brian Kernighan, one of the original designers of Unix awk,

 has made his version available via his home page

-(see section Other Freely Available awk
+(see section Other Freely Available awk Implementations).

-This section describes extensions in his version of awk
+This section describes extensions in his version of awk that are

-not in POSIX awk
+not in POSIX awk.

-no longer needs these options;
+awk no longer needs these options;

 it continues to accept them to avoid breaking old programs.

-built-in function for flushing buffered output
+fflush built-in function for flushing buffered output

 (see section Input/Output Functions).

-as an abbreviation for function
+func as an abbreviation for function

 (see section Function Definition Syntax).

-also incorporates the following extensions,
+The Bell Laboratories awk also incorporates the following extensions,

-originally developed for gawk
+originally developed for gawk:

-and for the third
+FS and for the third

-to be null strings
+argument to split to be null strings

 (see section Making Each Character a Separate Field).

-nextfile
+nextfile statement

-(see section Using gawk
+(see section Using gawk's nextfile Statement).

-Statement).
+delete Statement).

-[ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |
+| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

-Not in POSIX awk
+gawk Not in POSIX awk

-, adds a large number of features.
+The GNU implementation, gawk, adds a large number of features.

-This section lists them in the order they were added to gawk
+This section lists them in the order they were added to gawk.

 They can all be disabled with either the `--traditional' or